Zhou Mi: Philanthropy

 On December 14, 2018, The China Population Welfare Foundation (CPWF) held the ‘Healthy Together, Happy Together - Creating Happy Families Activity Theme Publicity Activity’ at the Beijing International Convention Centre.
 Zhou Mi was not only invited to attend the event as a volunteer representative, but was also honoured to receive the certificate of China Population Welfare Foundation's Ambassador of Love, which was presented by the foundation's leadership.

+In 2020, Zhou Mi collaborated with two members of WayV, Kun and Xiaojun, on the single "I'll Be There", which was released on February 28, 2020.
+The track was written and composed by himself.
+"I'll Be There" was a tribute song for the frontline workers and those who were affected by COVID-19, especially in his hometown of Wuhan, China.

 On May 11, 2022, during COVID-19 epidemic Zhou Mi serve as a volunteer in Beijing.

 On October 19, 2024, Zhou Mi was invited by Half Smile Foundation to promote the art shirts derived from the paintings of by Autism Spectrum Disorder (ASD) children.
 The event aimed to promote art shirts designed with artwork created to highlighted their unique talents and fostering greater public understanding and inclusion of individuals with autism.

 The initiative also likely served as a fundraising or awareness campaign to support programs for autistic children.

 On December 23, 2024, Zhou Mi was invited by The "Dream Planting Project" as a speaker which was held at a middle school in Altay City, Xinjiang, the event involved over 700 students and teachers.
 This is a charity activity focused on inspiring and supporting teenagers in remote areas.
 It aims to encourage self-exploration and ignite dreams through career-sharing sessions, guiding youths toward their future career paths.

 On April 13, 2025, Zhou Mi was invited by Smile Guardian Warm Heart Meal program to deliver warm breakfasts to teenagers from struggling families.
 Every time a volunteer sells a coaster, they would be donate a breakfast to children in mountain areas.

+In early March 2026, Zhou Mi and Ryeowook participated in a volunteer charity activity, where they helped paint a mural on the exterior wall of the Kkum Plus Center at Seoul Kkumna-mu Village.
+This center supports self-reliant young adults, often youth aging out of orphanages or care facilities with independence preparation programs.